Hsenwi Township: Description

 The climate is tropical and average annual rainfall is 50 in.
 Namtu, Namle and Namsalat are main creeks and they stream from east to west.
 The principal town is Hsenwi.

-Teak, chestnut, sweet chestnut, lacquer trees, Cassia siamea, magnolia, mango, jack fruit, guava trees, bananas, lychee, green tea and oranges are grown.
+Teak, chestnut, sweet chestnut, lacquer trees, Cassia siamea, magnolia, mango, jackfruit, guava trees, bananas, lychee, green tea and oranges are grown.
 Paddy, corn, soya bean, ground nut, pigeon peas, sesame, belleric myrobalan, sunflower, rubber, sugarcane, chili, potato and coffee are also grown.
 It has 51542 acre of cultivable land, 3640 acre of un-cultivable land, 67,375 acre of virgin and vacant land and 19821 acre of reserved forests and protected forest.
 Buffalo, cow, pig, chicken, fish were breed in the township.

 There are 1 high school, 4 high school branches, 1 middle school, 7 post primary schools and 50 primary schools.

 There are 1 25-bedded hospital, 2 16-bedded hospitals, 3 rural health clinics and 12 rural health clinics (branches).
 One of 16-bedded hospitals is in Sanlaung Village.
 It has been commissioned since October 2004.

+Transport

+Hsenwi has a station on the standard gauge Kunming, China - Kyaukphyu port railway.